starburstdata/starburst-terraform/README.md

 ### Shared Terraform files
 Located in `./common`, these are configuration files shared by all three cloud provider deployments.
 The aws, gcp and azure folders should contain symlinks to these files.
 ### Modules
 The `./modules` directory contains the individual Terraform resource deployment modules used across the environment.
 Some of these are common to all three clouds, others are cloud-specific.
-The module name will be prefixed with the cloud provider if it is a cloud-specific deployment (e.g. aws-rds)
+The module name will be prefixed with the cloud provider if it is a cloud-specific deployment (e.g. aws-dns)